VS Code on Biowulf

 Generate ssh keypair

-2. Copy the public key from its present location to the authorized_keys file on Biowulf (replace xxx with your own user name):
+2. Copy the public key from your local computer to the authorized_keys file on Helix (replace xxx with your own user name):

 copy key